 - “Since we can’t all win the lottery …”

 - “This Deal is so good; it should be illegal”

 - “Don’t be that guy on Zoom.
 You know, the one without pants.”

 Concerning funny email subject lines, sometimes emoticons, special characters, or punctuation marks are also used.
 Try to lay low on using them or only when you feel that it is necessary to use one or two of them.
 Putting too many of these on your email subject title can make it appear unprofessional and your subscribers may feel that it is another spam email.

-Although, making funny subject lines sounds exciting to make, but it needs careful thought and creativity.
-The last thing you want is to do is to make a bad joke which can go wrong and get you plenty of unsubscribes.
+Although making funny subject lines sounds exciting to make, it needs careful thought and creativity.
+The last thing you want to do is to make a bad joke which can go wrong and get you plenty of unsubscribes.
 It may take a while to regain your customer’s loyalty again to resubscribe to your mailing list.
 Furthermore, you lost customers who are patronizing your products and services.

-Implementing these steps on your email marketing strategy may not boost your email open rates in a snap.
+Implementing these steps in your email marketing strategy may not boost your email open rates in a snap.
 It will take time to understand your customer’s profile and finally know what email subject lines they like better.

 Most email marketers do several tests to check which strategy works best for a specific customer profile.
 Improve on these findings and you’ll notice promising results eventually.
 And when you have become skilled at it, you’ll also increase your conversions and sales in no time.